 Melvin D’costa smiled.

 “Sir!
 I am no longer in school and you retired twenty years back!”

 “Boy!
 You always have an excuse ready.
-Go to your class or I will have to discuss your behavior with Rodriguez” said Mr. Sapatnekar.
+Go to your class or I will have to discuss your behaviour with Rodriguez” said Mr Sapatnekar.

 “Are you not going to play cricket with your friends today?”

 Ramesh cursed his luck.
 He had given up all hope when he heard the sound of anklets in the distance.
 Shyamlee was four years old.
-Dressed in a colorful frock, her hair tied in a neat braid she was Mr. Sapatnekar’s granddaughter.
+Dressed in a colourful frock, her hair tied in a neat braid she was Mr Sapatnekar’s granddaughter.

 “Dadaji, it is time for your evening cup of tea.”